7owh/GradleMCP/README.md

 # Linux Users / Mac Users #

-Step 1: Open your client folder with terminal and type "chmod +x CompileClient.sh"
+Step 1: Open your client folder with terminal and type 'chmod +x CompileClient.sh'

-Step 2: Type in the terminal "./CompileClient.sh"
+Step 2: Type in the terminal './CompileClient.sh'

 # Windows Users #

 Step 1 : Run CompileClient.bat

 ## After compiling
-There will appear a folder in your project directory named after what you have set in NAME.txt
+There will appear a folder in your project directory named after what you have set in build.gradle